GiovanniCapizzi/SeamCarvingAudio/README.md

 ## sounds

-A folder which collects the main sounds used in this work.
+A folder which collects the main sounds used in this work, and the code used to generates them.

+## example

+This folders contains the extraction and resynthesis of a bell sound, used as a manipulation example of the extracted parameters.